pennacchietti210890/finbot/README.md

 - Dynamic chart generation for data visualization
 - RAG-powered analysis of annual reports
 - Conversational UI with persistent chat history
-- Modern, cyberpunk-styled interface
-- Session management for multi-user support
-- MCP compatibility for cross-platform integration

 ## Limitations

-- Currently only supports companies in the S&P 500 index
 - Data may not be real-time and should not be used for investment decisions
 - Limited to financial information that is publicly available
 - RAG processing of annual reports may not capture all nuances or details